lulu98/LOC-counting-tool/README.md

 # LOC Counting Tool
-A small python script that will scan through the repositories of a Github user and count the lines of code (LOC) for certain prefdefined file extensions.
+A small Python application that counts the lines of code (LOC) for all repositories of a specific user account on GitHub.
+The application will iterate over the repositories of the user account, clone them into a temporary local repository and afterwards count the LOC for a specific file extension.
+Afterwards the local repository will be deleted.

+The Python Script is based on the following Script: https://gist.github.com/ralphbean/5733076